 The barber shop can be a sacred place.
 It’s where clients and members of the community can bare their souls and let it all hang out with candid exchanges about issues of the day that range from news of the neighborhood and the latest dirt about who did what to who.
 Politics, international affairs, or philosophy, nothing is off limits.
 Add a spice of humor and sometimes in-your-face candor and talk in the barber shop can be more invigorating and even more informative than the latest network or cable Sunday talk shows.

-Authentic is a short film that takes on the age-old topic of whether there is one voice, one perspective that represents the views of the Black community.
+Authentic: Real Talk at the Barbershop is the first of three short films in the Authentic film series and takes on the age-old topic of whether there is one voice, one perspective that represents the views of the Black community.
 The debate about the needs and the demands of that community during these times of partisan polarization, social unrest, and an international pandemic are occurring in the framework of the ubiquitous media coverage of a presidential campaign.

 Come on in and take a seat.
 Join in the conversation.